Wild Blue Yonder (Doctor Who): Plot

 The TARDIS lands in Isaac Newton's apple tree in 1666.
 As the Doctor and Donna depart, they accidentally cause Newton to name gravity "mavity".

 Malfunctioning, the TARDIS lands on a spaceship at the edge of the universe.
 As the pair explore a vast corridor, the TARDIS vanishes.
 The Doctor and Donna find an old robot walking very slowly down the corridor.
 There are no signs of life anywhere on the ship and periodically they hear single-word, unintelligible announcements accompanied by the ship reconfiguring itself.

-A short clip from the episode, depicting the Doctor's escape from the ship as he takes the wrong Donna.
+A short clip from the episode in a different aspect ratio, depicting the Doctor's escape from the ship as he takes the wrong Donna.

 The Doctor and Donna split up and encounter doppelgängers of each other.
 Calling themselves 'Not-Things', they lack the concept of size and shape, and cannot avoid deforming.
 Briefly reuniting, the Doctor and Donna realise the Not-Things are taking on their thoughts as well as their form.
 A reconfiguration of the ship splits the pair up again, and when they both apparently re-encounter one another, they struggle to tell if the other is a Not-Thing.
 All four meet and the real Doctor and Donna identify each other.
 The Doctor tries to use superstition to trick the Not-Things by saying they have to stay behind a line of salt.

 The Doctor realises the ship's captain killed herself to stop the Not-Things copying them and taking control of the ship, and also set in motion a trap.
 The Not-Things realise the trap is a very slow self-destruct sequence intended to kill them, and that the robot is the trigger.
 The announcements are a countdown to that self-destruction.
 The Doctor speeds up the countdown as the Not-Things race to stop the robot.
 The TARDIS returns just before the ship explodes, and the Doctor mistakenly takes Donna's doppelgänger instead of Donna.
 However, he soon realises and rescues the real Donna just as the ship explodes.
 The Doctor mentions regretting that he invoked a superstition at the edge of the universe with the salt.

 The pair return to Camden Market, two days after they originally left, and are greeted by Wilfred Mott, who is overjoyed to see them.
 As he tells the Doctor he knew he would come back and save everyone, a riot starts and a plane crashes.